 Many pain instruments are specifically appropriate for the sedated patient.
-Most take into account oxygen saturation and other variables that are continuously monitored in patients.
+Most take into account oxygen saturation and other variables continuously monitored in patients.
 One example is the Non-Verbal Pain Scale (NVPS), derived and validated as a more specific, adult version of the Face, Legs, Activity, Cry, Consolability (FLACC) tool.
 Researchers compared the NVPS to the Behavioral Pain Scale (BPS), which nurse researchers specifically developed to provide nurses with the ability to differentiate noxious from non-noxious stimuli in sedated and mechanically ventilated patients.
-Observation of the face and upper limbs and respiratory factors such as compliance with the ventilator are the only parameters measured by the BPS.
-This simplicity is a distinct advantage because one of the purposes of comparing pain scales is to determine whether staff nurses can use the tools as effortlessly and reliably as trained nurse investigators.14
+Observation of the face and upper limbs and respiratory factors such as compliance with the ventilator is the only parameters measured by the BPS.
+This simplicity is a distinct advantage because one of the purposes of comparing pain scales is to determine whether staff nurses can use the tools as effortlessly and reliably as trained nurse investigators.

 But can't nurses determine pain needs by observing patient vital signs?
 Chronic pain rarely causes increased pulse rate and blood pressure like acute pain, and many patients requiring conscious sedation are in acute pain situations.
-The problem is that respiratory rate and other physiologic parameters in the acute care settings are influenced by disease process and the multiple medications required to keep these patients stable.
+The problem is that respiratory rate and other physiologic parameters in the acute care settings are influenced by the disease process and the multiple medications required to keep these patients stable.

 NVPS and BPS pain scores do not show objective data to indicate increased pain for the patient.
 With this in mind, nurses need to be aware of the preconceived notions about anesthesia and analgesia.
 Generally, pain scores are low for patients who receive continuous sedation or analgesia, but nurses rarely find a consensus value at which most patients require pharmacologic intervention.